 DE-CIX Study 2025: Frankfurt is the Global Digital Capital

-The new study by the Dstream Group illustrates why Frankfurt am Main leads the way as a digital hub in international comparison.
+The new study by Dstream Group demonstrates why Frankfurt am Main leads as a digital hub in international comparison.

 How DE-CIX and Strong Infrastructure Shape the Location

-Digitalization is profoundly changing business and society.
-Powerful digital infrastructures are the foundation for innovation, growth, and international competitiveness.
-A recent study by the Dstream Group for the 30th anniversary of DE-CIX examines why Frankfurt is considered the world’s leading “Digital Capital” today.
+Digitalization is fundamentally transforming business and society.
+High-performance digital infrastructures form the foundation for innovation, growth, and international competitiveness.
+Against this backdrop, a current study by Dstream Group on the 30th anniversary of DE-CIX examines why Frankfurt is now considered the world’s leading “Digital Capital.”

 Frankfurt is the Global Digital Capital: Ranked #1 Among Digital Metropolises

-The study compares over 30 international cities based on 27 key metrics in the areas of Internet Exchanges (IX), data centers, connectivity, network infrastructure, and supply quality.
-The result: Frankfurt is the global digital capital and takes the top spot – ahead of Amsterdam, London, Washington D.C., Singapore, or New York.
+The study compares over 30 international cities based on 27 key metrics.
+The focus is on Internet Exchanges (IX), data centers, connectivity, network infrastructure, and service quality.
+The result: Frankfurt is the global digital capital and ranks first.
+The city leads ahead of Amsterdam, London, Washington D.C., Singapore, and New York.

-The region particularly shows its strengths in the area of internet exchanges.
-With a total of 20 Internet Exchanges, nearly 2,500 connected networks (ASNs), and a port capacity of over 200 terabits per second, Frankfurt sets global standards.
-The heart of this development is the internet exchange DE-CIX Frankfurt, which has established itself as the largest and most powerful Internet Exchange in the world.
+The region demonstrates particular strengths in the area of Internet exchanges.
+Frankfurt has a total of 20 Internet Exchanges, nearly 2,500 connected networks (ASNs), and a port capacity exceeding 200 terabits per second.
+This sets global benchmarks for the location.
+The centerpiece of this development is the DE-CIX Frankfurt Internet exchange, which has established itself as the world’s largest and most powerful Internet Exchange.

 Data Centers and Networks: Frankfurt as a Global Data Hub

-The density of data centers and network infrastructure in Frankfurt is also impressive by international standards.
-The region offers one of the best-developed ecosystems for data centers, IT service providers, cloud providers, and network operators.
-With nine cloud regions of leading hyperscalers, Frankfurt is one of the most important cloud locations worldwide – only a few other regions like Washington D.C. achieve comparable numbers.
+The density of data centers and network infrastructure is also impressive in international comparison.
+The region offers one of the most developed ecosystems for data centers, IT service providers, cloud providers, and network operators.
+Furthermore, with nine cloud regions from leading hyperscalers, Frankfurt is one of the most important cloud locations worldwide.
+Only a few regions such as Washington D.C. achieve comparable values.

-Another plus: Frankfurt offers a balanced mix of national and international networks.
-About one-third of the connected networks are from Germany, two-thirds from the international environment.
-This diversity of network connections enhances the location’s attractiveness for businesses across all industries.
+Another advantage is the balanced mix of national and international networks.
+Approximately one-third of the connected networks originate from Germany, while two-thirds come from the international environment.
+This diversity strengthens the location’s attractiveness for companies across all industries.

-Frankfurt scores not only with its digital infrastructure but also with excellent logistical prerequisites:
+Frankfurt excels not only with digital infrastructure but also with outstanding logistical conditions:

-• Largest German airport for freight and passenger traffic
+• Germany’s largest airport for cargo and passenger traffic

 • 61 million passengers annually, 292 international destinations